Efferent-Health/Efferent-Health.github.io/KnowledgeBase/eFit/index.md

 The view orientation refers to the direction from which the image was captured and displayed.
 It is important for accurate templating and for ensuring that measurements and implant positioning are based on the correct anatomical perspective.
 In eFit, this is indicated as either AP or PA.
 - **AP (Anteroposterior):** The X-ray beam enters the front (anterior) of the patient and exits though the back (posterior).
 This is the most common orientation used for imaging joint such as the knee and hip.

- - **AP (Anteroposterior):** The X-Ray beam enters from the back (posterior) and exits through the front (anterio) of the patient.
+ - **PA (Posteroanterior):** The X-Ray beam enters from the back (posterior) and exits through the front (anterior) of the patient.
 PA views may be used depending on clinical preference or specific im aging requirements.

 _View for hip_: